g-savant/gsavant_pico_ctf/challenges/web_inject/problem.md

 ## Hints

-- Try crafting a username/password pair that closes the original `WHERE` clause and appends your own SQL.
+- Login still builds SQL with string formatting.
+UNION your own SELECT into the temp table to pull other rows.
+- The same nonce/key is reused for every password.
+Grab your own ciphertext, derive a keystream, and decrypt the admin password from the injected row.
-- Once you control an admin session, hit `/admin/flag`.
+- Once you’ve got the admin password, log in normally and call `/admin/flag`.

 ## Tags
  - beginner